bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 James O'Beirne: 01:58:16

 It's very academic.
-Yeah.

 NVK: 01:58:18

 It's, You know, like you have to have a, like a threshold of, of like pain that's very high, at least in my view, I don't exist in academic environments.
-Like you have to be prepared for that sort of like, you know, slow pace and sort of like very sort of like review like and, you know, it's the opposite of business really.
+Like you have to be prepared for that sort of like, you know, slow pace and sort of like a very sort of like review like and, you know, it's the opposite of business really.

 James O'Beirne: 01:58:39